About Anthony

 CA-15 is one of the most educated, most diverse, most politically engaged districts in the country.
 It deserves someone who matches that energy, not someone who coasts on incumbency and name recognition while cashing checks from the same industries that are making life harder for everyone.

 I believe healthcare is a right.
 I believe housing is a right.
 I believe that corporations and billionaires have too much power over our government and that the system is designed to keep it that way.
 I believe that the people who start wars should not profit from them.
-I believe that whistleblowers who expose fraud should be protected, not fired.
-And I believe that the people on the Peninsula are smart enough to see the difference between someone who fights for them and someone who plays the game.
+I believe that whistleblowers who expose fraud should be protected, not punished.
+And I believe that the people in this district are smart enough to see the difference between someone who fights for them and someone who plays the game.

 I’m not taking corporate PAC money.
 I’m not taking money from super PACs.
 I’m not wealthy, I’m not politically connected, and I can’t fund this campaign myself.
 Every dollar comes from someone who believes this district deserves better.
 That is not a gimmick.
 That is a principle.
 And it is the only way I know how to do this with a clear conscience.

-I got fired for telling the truth.
+Telling the truth cost me my career.
 I’m running for Congress because the truth still needs someone willing to say it out loud, even when the powerful people in the room would rather you didn’t.